3KUdelta/ESP32_WebRadio/README.md

 # ESP32_WebRadio
-Stereo Web Radio using an ESP32
+Stereo Web Radio using an ESP32 with a VS1053

 Based on Simple ESP32 web radio player by Nick Koumaris - very nice job, Nick!
 Changed it quite a bit.
 It now runs very stable with Cellies ESP32_VS1053_Stream library.
 Additionally,